vladyslav-panchenko280/trello-agent-script/PROMPT.md

 - Output only those lists that have tasks.
 - For each list:
   1. Provide JSON content for the file (`<list>.json`).
-  2. Provide the command to run it with `main.py`.
+  2. Provide the command to run it with `trello-task-maker`.

 ## 10. Prefilled response
 User tasks to process: